 In line with the Fund regulations, the property valuations are carried out semi-annually and annually by CBRE Dubai LLC, a RERA registered independent expert in real estate valuations.
-Valuations are prepared in accordance with the Royal Institute of Chartered Surveyors (RICS) Appraisal and Valuation Manual and current IFRS accounting requirements.
-As of 31st December 2023, the Fund recorded AED c.9.8 million on account of unrealized gain on revaluation of Wesgreen and Al Shola Schools (AED 1 million on 31st December 2022) based on the valuation report received from CBRE Dubai LLC.
+Valuations are prepared in accordance with the Royal Institute of Chartered Surveyors (RICS) Appraisal and Valuation Manual and current IFRS accounting requirements as well.
+As of 31st December 2023, the Fund recorded AED 9.8 million on account of unrealised gain on revaluation of Wesgreen and Al Shola Schools (AED 1 million on 31st December 2022) based on the valuation report received from CBRE Dubai LLC.

-The macro-economic situation around the globe faced challenges on multiple fronts including geo-political events, higher interest rate scenario continuing all through 2023 amongst others.
+The Fund delivered an increased financial performance in 2023 vis-à-vis 2022.
+This was achieved by completing the second acquisition which resulted in deployment of a major part of the unitholders' equity, increased lease rental income accruing to the Fund, concluding the financing on the Wesgreen asset and upscaling the dividend payout to achieve the target divided return of 7.00%.
+The macro-economic condition around the globe faced challenges on multiple fronts including geo-political situation, higher interest rate scenario continuing all through 2023 amongst others.
 Despite the challenges, the Fund continued with its investment activities in a focused manner to deliver the returns to the unitholders.
-The Fund continues to pursue its investment strategy of investing in social infrastructure (Education and Healthcare) and Industrial businesses with an intent to enhance the Fund's portfolio, grow the Management deliver Assets under and sustainable returns to unitholders'.
+The Fund continues to pursue its investment strategy of investing in social infrastructure (Education and Healthcare) and Industrial businesses with an intent to enhance the Fund's portfolio, grow the Assets under Management and deliver sustainable returns to unitholders.

-The Fund is seeking to upscale the unitholders capital in 2024 and is working towards a capital raise to acquire new assets and grow the portfolio.
+The Fund is seeking to upscale the unitholders' capital in 2024 and is working towards a capital offering to shore up the equity base to acquire new assets and grow the portfolio.